Privacy-Preserving Reasoning with Knowledge-Distilled Parametric Retrieval Augmented Generation: Experiments

 \subsubsection{Datasets and Metrics}

 We evaluate question-answering performance using the F1 score(\%) for our DistilledPRAG method and baselines on four open-domain QA datasets: 2WikiMultihopQA(2WQA)~\cite{xanh2020_2wikimultihop}, HotpotQA(HQA)~\cite{yang-etal-2018-hotpotqa}, PopQA(PQA)~\cite{mallen-etal-2023-trust-popqa}, and ComplexWebQuestions(CWQ)~\cite{talmor-berant-2018-Complexwebqa}.
-2WQA and HQA evaluate multi-hop reasoning by requiring integration of information from multiple sources.
-PQA tests factual recall and entity disambiguation.
-CWQ assesses multi-step reasoning over web-based content.
-The 2WQA and HQA datasets categorize questions by reasoning type, with four sub-tasks for 2WQA and two for HQA.

-For a fair comparison between DistilledPRAG and baselines, followed PRAG and DyPRAG, we use the same first 300 questions from the dev split of each sub-task dataset as the test set. \textbf{But their training sets are different.} PRAG requires no training and only loads offline-generated LoRA parameters at test time.
-DyPRAG proposes to train its parameter translator on questions 301–600 from each sub-task's dev split, which has a distribution similar to the test set.
-Notably, our Distilled PRAG only use the training split of 2WQA as a training dataset, and test on the 2WQA dev set as the in-domain benchmark, while HQA, PQA, and CWQ dev sets serve as OOD datasets for generalization evaluation.
+For a fair comparison between DistilledPRAG and baselines, following PRAG and DyPRAG, we use the same first 300 questions from the dev split of each sub-task dataset as the test set. \textbf{But their training sets are different.} PRAG requires no training and only loads offline-generated LoRA parameters at test time.
+DyPRAG proposes to train its parameter translator on questions 301-600 from each sub-task's dev split, which has a distribution similar to the test set.
+Notably, our DistilledPRAG only use the training split of 2WQA as a training dataset, and test on the 2WQA dev set as the in-domain benchmark, while HQA, PQA, and CWQ dev sets serve as OOD datasets for generalization evaluation.
 Therefore, \textbf{the generalization evaluation of our model is more rigorous}, demonstrating the effectiveness of our method.
+Details in Appendix~\ref{app:expdm}.